Sarah Jim Mayo: Baskets

 Mayo was very influential in the development of Washoe basketry.
 Between 1910 and 1925, most Washoe weavers imitated her pictorial images and color palette.
 Mayo was also credited with introducing a "one-rod technique for the degikup rather than the traditional three-rod".
 Though Washoe weavers began rejecting the use of figurative images after 1925, they still retained her "alternation of two large-scale designs as the major format".
 Mayo also influenced weavers from other tribes in the region, including Lucy Telles and Daisy Charley of the Kucadɨkadɨ and Yosemite Miwok groups.
 Many of Mayo's baskets remain in museums and collections across the Southwestern United States, including at the Nevada Museum of Art in Reno and in the personal collection of Congressman James David Santini.
 A collection of her baskets were also presented to President Theodore Roosevelt while he was in office.
-Mayo's baskets became so recorded and disseminated due to the patronage of Margaretta Dressler, whose husband William F. Dressler was a prominent rancher and state senator from the Carson City area.
-However, unlike the typically exploitative relationship between a white patron and a non-white artist, Dressler treated Mayo as an equal and the two became genuine friends.
-Dressler collected, photographed, and documented many of Mayo's baskets, and is the reason why many of her baskets survived.
+Mayo's baskets became so widely recorded and disseminated partially due to the patronage of Margaretta Dressler, whose husband William F. Dressler was a prominent rancher and state senator from the Carson City area.
+Unlike the typically exploitative relationship between a white patron and a non-white artist, Dressler treated Mayo as an equal, and the two became genuine friends.
+Dressler collected, photographed, and documented many of Mayo's baskets, many of which survived due to Dressler's work.
 Dressler also took many personal photographs of Mayo.